Condo Insurance

 Credit History

-According to industry research, improving your credit score can lower insurance costs significantly—some insurers reduce premiums by over 50% for excellent credit.
+Improving your credit score can lower insurance costs significantly—many insurers offer meaningfully better rates for excellent credit.
 This is one of the most significant rating factors.

 Claims History